MetaFam/TheGame/docs/enter-metagame/Chainlog.md

 ## 📜Block #7
-- An all new onboarding system.
+- An all-new onboarding system.
 As mentioned already, we’re no longer just letting everybody in.
 No more intro quests either - sign up through here instead.
 - More people proceed not to sell us any Seeds?
 Damn it y’all.
 - Continued upgrading Discord: Reordered & deleted channels.
 Updated descriptions & added emojis.
 Added a new channel: #🚨issues-n-ideas.
 - A few people came to present their projects to the community & they were pretty cool - you should have been there 😜